Reed-Cooke

 The land of the neighborhood was once a part of the old Meridian Hill estate of Commodore David Porter, who created that noted estate in 1816.
-Following the end of the Civil War, Meridian Hill's land was sold, and then subdivided in 1867, creating one of Washington's early planned subdivisions.
-Initially this area grew slowly, with the Reed-Cooke portion of the tract subsequently being developed, in large part, from just after 1900.
-The neighborhood today continues to evolve, and is mainly composed of a mix of rowhouses and low- to mid-rise apartment buildings, in a variety of styles and sizes, from simple to quite elaborate.
+Following the end of the Civil War, Meridian Hill's land was sold and then subdivided in 1867, creating one of Washington's earliest planned subdivisions.
+Initially this area grew slowly, with the Reed-Cooke portion of the tract subsequently being developed in large part from just after 1900.
+The neighborhood today continues to evolve and is mainly composed of a mix of rowhouses and low- to mid-rise apartment buildings, in a variety of styles and sizes, from simple to quite elaborate.
 Many of the apartment buildings are condos or co-ops.
 There are also several stretches of light commercial buildings along Columbia Road.
 With the city of Washington's population continuing to grow, Reed-Cooke is also slowly growing, mostly with in-fill construction.
-At the end of 2017, a new boutique hotel, named The Line, opened at 1770 Euclid Street, in the northwest corner of the neighborhood.
-In the years after 2018 some residents, and some groups, have also been using the older "Meridian Hill" name when referring to the area.
+At the end of 2017, a new boutique hotel, named The Line, opened at 1770 Euclid Street in the northwest corner of the neighborhood.
+In the years after 2018 some residents and groups have also been using the older "Meridian Hill" name when referring to the area.

 Reed-Cooke is a part of the District's ward 1.
 And within D.C.'s Advisory Neighborhood Commission system, it is a part of ANC 1-C.